awsdocs/aws-cli-user-guide/doc_source/install-linux.md

       + **Zsh** – `.zshrc`
       + **Tcsh** – `.tcshrc`, `.cshrc` or `.login`\.

-   1. Add an export command at the end of your profile script\.
+   1. Add an export command at the end of your profile script similar to the following example:

       ```
       export PATH=~/.local/bin:$PATH
       ```

-      This command adds the path, `~/.local/bin` in this example, to the current PATH variable\.
+      This command adds the path, `~/.local/bin` in this example, at the front of the current PATH variable\.

    1. Reload the profile into your current session to put those changes into effect\.